skip to main content

 So, what’s changed in the last 30 days?

-Let’s take a look at the most recent changes Starlink has made throughout December of 2025 and January of 2026.
+Let’s take a look at the most recent changes Starlink has made throughout April and May of 2026.

 The new Residential MAX plan comes with a handful of perks the Residential plan never offered.
 You’ll get a Gen 3 Router and a Router Mini to boost Wi-Fi coverage at no extra cost.
 Plus, Residential Max customers are eligible to get a free Starlink Mini and a whopping half-off Roam plans—making it a killer deal for those who want Starlink’s high-speed satellite internet at home and on-the-go.